 Seriously though, these toilet thrones are actually weirdly common.
 Is it a plumbing issue?
 Some weird throwback interior design trend from the 1800s?
 If there are any plumbers reading this, can you please solve this mystery in the comments?

 29. ‘Yes, But It’s a Very Upscale Basement Dungeon Room’

 Ah, yes, your throne in the royal basement awaits you, my grace.

-26. ‘Did You See What My Nephew Did With the Kitchen Pictures for Zillow?
-He’s Very Talented on The Computer!’
+30. ‘Did You See What My Nephew Did With the Kitchen Pictures for Zillow?
+He’s Very Good on the Computer!’

 “Hey, where’s your bathroom?”